flame-code/FLAME/docs/12_ann.rst

 three and five nodes, respectively.
-Currently, architectures with only one or two hidden layers are implemented, where the latter is well tested and employed in several different applications.
+Currently, architectures with only one or two hidden layers are implemented, where the latter is well tested and has been employed in several applications.

    default: ``No default value.``